linkyard/concourse-helm-resource/README.md

 * `wait_until_ready`: *Optional.* Set to the number of seconds it should wait until all the resources in the chart are ready.
 (Default: `0` which means don't wait).
 * `check_is_ready`: *Optional.* Requires that `wait_until_ready` is set to Default.
 Applies --wait without timeout.
 (Default: false)
+* `atomic`: *Optional.* This flag will cause failed installs to purge the release, and failed upgrades to rollback to the previous release.
+(Default: false)
 * `recreate_pods`: *Optional.* This flag will cause all pods to be recreated when upgrading.
 (Default: false)
 * `show_diff`: *Optional.* Show the diff that is applied if upgrading an existing successful release.
 Will not be used when `devel` is set.
 (Default: false)
 * `exit_after_diff`: *Optional.* Show the diff but don't actually install/upgrade.
 (Default: false)